jewettaij/visfd/doc/doc_filter_mrc.md

 so that each Gaussian is normalized.
 (The sum of h(x,y,z) over x,y,z is 0.
  The sum of the A and B terms over x,y,z is 1.)
 The filter is truncated far away from the central peak at a point which is chosen automatically according the shape of the filter selected by the user.
-However this can be customized using the "**-cutoff**" and "**-window-ratio**" arguments if necessary (see below).
+However this can be customized using the "**-truncate-threshold**" and "**-truncate**" arguments if necessary (see below).
 ![A comparison of Difference-of-Generalized-Gaussians filter weights](./images/example_dogxy_w=2.516nm_a=13nm_b=20nm_m=2_n=2__vs__m=6_n=16.svg)
 ```
    filter_mrc -w 25.16 -dog 130 200 -exponents 2 2